 Certain vaccines use egg whites or yolks during their manufacturing process.
 Some vaccines use avian or bird cells, which could also expose your baby to proteins that are found in egg.
 However, modern formulations of the vaccines eliminate the use of the egg completely.
 Here are some of the common vaccines that could expose your baby to egg proteins:

 - Influenza (flu) vaccine: If your baby displayed skin hives as the only allergic reaction to eggs, then he can safely have an influenza vaccine (11).
-The latest advancements in vaccine making process have ensured a minimal use of egg.
+The latest advancements in the vaccine making process have ensured a minimal use of eggs.
 This lets babies with even elaborate egg allergies receive a vaccination but they may have to stay under a doctor’s observation for at least an hour after vaccination (12).
 There are also influenza vaccines available that do not use bird cells in the making process thus offsetting the presence of egg proteins.

 - Yellow fever and typhus vaccine: Yellow fever and typhus vaccine have a substantial amount of egg protein in its formulation.
 But these vaccines are not part of the routine immunization schedule of a baby and are only given when you are traveling to those parts of the globe that have a presence of these diseases (13).
 This vaccine is generally not recommended for babies with egg allergies but you may administer it under medical supervision.